 What are team roles?

-These team roles are either assigned to individual members, or they crystallize in the course of team dynamics – depending on performance priorities.
+These team roles are either assigned to individual members, or they crystallize in the course of team or group dynamics – depending on performance priorities.

 Are you more of a creative lateral thinker or a solution-oriented critic?
+Do you like responsibilities?
 Take our quick test to find out!

 The Belbin role model

-When assembling a team, strengths and weaknesses, knowledge and experience are taken into account.
+When assembling a team, strengths and weaknesses, knowledge, skills and experience are taken into account.

 While working at Henley Management College in the 1970s, the English scientist Meredith Belbin noticed that certain team roles are taken over and over again within a group or teams.
 He took this insight as an opportunity to find out which characteristics make up the perfect team.
 This resulted in three main orientations and nine team roles for him.
 Today, the research of Dr. Belbin is widely used in teams or group management.